pripg/first/README.md

 # first
-Implementing inheritance and polymorphism in Java

 Hi everyone, this is my work for faculty of systems analysis and development.
+Implementing classes and objects in Java.